mattdabit/landmarks/README.md

 <img src="images/all_model_metrics_comparison.png"/>

 In the table and graph above we see clearly that XGBoost outperformed the competition.
-Now it is working with a smaller sample size 38,132 vs 675,029 for deep learning models so there is an asterisk to this result.
+Now it is working with a smaller sample size 38,132 vs. 675,029 for deep learning models, so there is an asterisk to this result.
 We can also see that the deep learning models had excellent recall.
 The fully trained deep learning model had an average precision of 0.276.
-This is remarkably close to the top 100 and additionally we trained on 1/3 of the training set.
+This is remarkably close to the top 100, and additionally we trained on 1/3 of the training set.
-Overall I am very pleased with result my models produced.
+Overall, I am very pleased with the results my models produced.

 ## Final Thoughts

 Traditional machine learning models still have a place in this world.
 I think what truly caught me off guard was the time cost to train the deep learning models.
-I wanted to experiment more and I wanted to train more epochs but time and power constraints would get in the way.
+I wanted to experiment more, and I wanted to train more epochs, but time and power constraints would get in the way.
 I think with more power & resources the deep learning models would outperform the traditional ML models.
-I also saw from priory experiments that the more data I introduced the worse the traditional ML models would perform.
+I also saw from priory experiments that the more data I introduced, the worse the traditional ML models would perform.
-I am als not factoring the time it took to extract all of these features for the traditional ML models.
+I am also not factoring the time it took to extract all of these features for the traditional ML models.
-This leads to me to conclude that the deep learning model would be the route to go.
+This leads me to conclude that the deep learning model would be the route to go.
-This project gave me a new found appreciation for the DL models that are available to public.
+This project gave me a new-found appreciation for the DL models that are available to the public.
 The sheer cost and time to train DL models is mindbogling.
-The ResNet models are open source and I have no doubt it took a long time and a lot of money to train these models.
+The ResNet models are open source, and I have no doubt it took a long time and a lot of money to train these models.
 This experience does put into perspective the pressure some ML engineers must feel when beginning the training of a new model.
-You must be absolutely confident that the model will produce the results you want otherwise you will be wasting a lot of resources.
+You must be absolutely confident that the model will produce the results you want, otherwise you will be wasting a lot of resources.
 If I could redirect the research world,
 I would set them on a path to reduce the time and costs to generate these foundational models.
 Marginal cuts to cost and time for training will lead to faster discoveries and more experimentation amongst researchers.